oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 If you disable the authentication features in the WHATABYTE client, it will allow you to attempt CRUD operations from the UI, but your API server will reject item modifications as an unauthenticated user.

-{% img blog/spring-boot-authorization/whatabyte-unauth.png alt:"WHATABYTE Dashboard Unauthenticated" width:"800" %}{: .center-image }
+{% img blog/spring-boot-authorization/whatabyte-unauth.png alt:"WHATABYTE client Unauthenticated" width:"800" %}{: .center-image }

 Besides requiring a user to be authenticated, it is a standard practice to create roles for authorizing write operations.